-The first batch was for West Cumberland, operating on three lines: Carlisle to Siloth; Workington, Cockermouth, Keswick & Penrith line; and the Carlisle - Maryport - Workington - Whitehavem line.
+The first batch was for West Cumberland operating on three lines: Carlisle to Siloth; Workington, Cockermouth, Keswick & Penrith line; and the Carlisle - Maryport - Workington - Whitehaven line.

-They then started appearing around the country: in Lincolnshire working to Lincoln, Cleethorpes, New Holland, Skegness & Boston; in East Anglia working from Norwich to Dereham & Wells, Ipswich, Yarmouth, Cromer, Sheringham & Holt, Lowestoft, and Dereham to Kings Lynn.
+They then started appearing around the country: in Lincolnshire working from Lincoln to Cleethorpes, New Holland, Skegness, Grantham & Boston; in East Anglia working from Norwich to Dereham & Wells, Ipswich, Yarmouth, Cromer, Sheringham & Holt, Lowestoft, and Dereham to Kings Lynn.
 From Newcastle they worked to Middlesborough (the 4-car sets) and Carlisle, from Birmingham to Sutton Coldfield and Lichfield, In North Wales on between Blaenau Ffestiniog and Llandudno and Bangor and Amlwch.
 The single cars worked the Buckingham to Banbury line, and into Bletchley.
 Stratford sets worked the Romford to Upminster and Wickford to Southminster services.